rusterlium/rustler/UPGRADE.md

 This document is intended to simplify upgrading to newer versions by extending the changelog.

+## 0.34 -> 0.35

+`rustler_sys` as a standalone library has been replaced by an embedded `rustler::sys` submodule.
+Due to how the `rustler_/::sys` initialisation works, it is not possible to use the new `rustler` in conjunction with `rustler_sys`.
+A simple textual replacement is enough, though.

 ## 0.33 -> 0.34

 1. NIF implementations are now discovered automatically, the respective argument